ibm-cloud-docs/EventStreams/eventstreams149.md

 ## Step 3.
 Create your Kafka Connect configuration
 {: #step3_create_config}

+1.You only have to set up this configuation once. {{site.data.keyword.messagehub}} stores it for future use.

-1. From the kafka-connect project, edit the <code>connect-distributed.properties</code> file and replace &lt;BOOTSTRAP_SERVERS&gt; in one place and &lt;APIKEY&gt; in three places with your {{site.data.keyword.messagehub}} credentials.
+    From the kafka-connect project, edit the <code>connect-distributed.properties</code> file and replace &lt;BOOTSTRAP_SERVERS&gt; in one place and &lt;APIKEY&gt; in three places with your {{site.data.keyword.messagehub}} credentials.

     Provide &lt;BOOTSTRAP_SERVERS&gt; as a comma-separated list.
 If they are not valid, you will get an error.

     Your &lt;APIKEY&gt; will appear in clear text on your machine but will be secret when pushed to IKS.

-    If you have more than one replica (that is you're using a paid cluster), edit the <code>kafka-connect.yaml</code> file and edit the line<code>replicas: 1</code>
+    If you have more than one replica (that is you're using a paid cluster), edit the <code>kafka-connect.yaml</code> file and edit the entry <code>replicas: 1</code>

-    You only have to set up this configuation once. {{site.data.keyword.messagehub}} stores it for future use.

 2. Then run the following commands:
 <br/>